-Selecting the right preservative or biocide for your cleaning formulation can be challenging, especially with the limited lab capabilities for microbial testing at manufacturers of cleaning products and detergents.
+Selecting the right preservative or antimicrobial additive for your cleaning formulation can be challenging, especially with the limited lab capabilities for microbial testing at manufacturers of cleaning products and detergents.
 Several biocidal chemistries are available for cleaning formulations depending on the formulation specifications, application, product type, and level of preservation required.

 This article will walk you through the preservation chemistries, whether offered in a single active biocide or a combination of two or more biocides.